tigrouind/AITD-roomviewer/README.md

 Note : once game is linked, you can start another new game, or load a saved game, it will continue to work.

 ## Warp actor
-When the game is linked to DOSBOX, it is possible to change the position of an actor by selecting it, then pressing CTRL-W. The actor will be warped where the mouse cursor is.
-It is also possible to individually edit positions of an actor by right clicking on it or pressing numpad keys.
+When the game is linked to DOSBOX, it is possible to change the position of an actor by selecting it, then pressing CTRL-W. The actor will be warped to mouse position.
+It is also possible to manually edit positions of an actor by right clicking on it or by pressing numpad keys :
+- 4 6 2 8 : move actor left / right / down / up
+- 7 9 : rotate actor left / right
+- If you hold 0 while pressing the numpad keys above, position is updated at a higher rate.

 # Model viewer